Gliese 581d: Disputed existence

 In September 2012, Roman Baluev filtered out the "red noise" from the Keck data and concluded that this planet's existence is probable only to 2.2 standard deviations, and thus is uncertain.
 Earlier that same year, however, S. S. Vogt (USNO), together with R. P. Butler and N. Haghighipour, published a study that supported the existence of the planet with a much higher probability; they also pursued a dynamical analysis of the system.

 Additional work on Gliese 581 as a four-planet system (thus, including planet d), demonstrating its long-term orbital stability, was given by Makarov and coauthors.

 A study in 2014 concluded that Gliese 581d is "an artifact of stellar activity which, when incompletely corrected, causes the false detection of planet g."
-In 2015, a study by Guillem Anglada-Escudé and Mikko Tuomi questioned the 2014 work owing to a significant shortcoming in the adopted statistical method; however, this study was published along with a rebuttal by the team that published the 2014 refutation.
+In 2015, a study by Guillem Anglada-Escudé and Mikko Tuomi questioned the 2014 work, claiming a significant shortcoming in the adopted statistical method; however, this study was published along with a rebuttal by the team that published the 2014 refutation.
 Another 2015 study added support to the conclusion that the radial velocity signal originates from stellar activity, and a 2016 study provided additional strong evidence for it.

-In 2016, E. R. Newton and collaborators pointed out that for early M dwarfs, planets in their habitable zones may have orbital periods coinciding with the stellar rotation period (or in rare cases, such as Gliese 581d, half of it); this aspect seriously complicates the verification of any such planets.
+In 2016, E. R. Newton and collaborators pointed out that for early M dwarfs, planets in their habitable zones may have orbital periods coinciding with the stellar rotation period (or in rare cases, such as Gliese 581d, half of it, if the standard value of 132 days is assumed); this aspect seriously complicates the verification of any such planets.

-Evidence based on a 2022 paper confirms previous studies suggesting that the announcement of Gliese 581d stems from a false detection due to stellar activity.
+Evidence based on a 2022 paper confirmed the results of previous studies suggesting that the announcement of Gliese 581d stems from a false detection due to stellar activity.
 This work uses an updated technique correlating stellar activity to RV signals.

-If the planet had existed, Gliese 581d would have constituted the first low-mass planet (including Super-Earths) identified to be located in a stellar habitable zone outside of the Solar System, based on studies in 2007.
+A 2024 research note argued that it is still possible that Gliese 581d might exist, on the basis of a new measurement of Gliese 581's rotation period at 148.7±0.8 d, as opposed to the previous value of 130±2 d from the 2014 study refuting the planet.
+This new rotation period is not a multiple of the planet's proposed period.
+However, no reanalysis of the radial velocity data was done, so further research will be needed to draw a conclusion.